ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 ANSIBLE_METADATA Block
 ----------------------

-ANSIBLE_METADATA contains information about the module for use by other tools.
+``ANSIBLE_METADATA`` contains information about the module for use by other tools.
 At the moment, it informs other tools which type of maintainer the module has and to what degree users can rely on a module's behaviour remaining the same over time.

 For new modules, the following block can be simply added into your module

 .. code-block:: python

-   ANSIBLE_METADATA = {'status': ['preview'],
+   ANSIBLE_METADATA = {'metadata_version': '1.0',
+                       'status': ['preview'],
-                       'supported_by': 'community',
+                       'supported_by': 'community'}
-                       'version': '1.0'}

-.. warning:: version field

-   This is the version of the ``ANSIBLE_METADATA`` schema, *not* the version of the module.

 .. warning::

+   * ``metadata_version`` is the version of the ``ANSIBLE_METADATA`` schema, *not* the version of the module.
-   Promoting a module's ``status`` or ``supported_by`` status should only be done by members of the Ansible Core Team.
+   * Promoting a module's ``status`` or ``supported_by`` status should only be done by members of the Ansible Core Team.

+.. note:: Pre-released metdata version

+    During development of Ansible-2.3, modules had an initial version of the metadata.
+This version was modified slightly after release to fix some points of confusion.
+You may occassionally see PRs for modules where the ANSIBLE_METADATA doesn't look quite right because of this.
+Module metadata should be fixed before checking it into the repository.

 Version 1.0 of the metadata
 +++++++++++++++++++++++++++